AtanasovAtanas/interactive-content/EN/04-Multidimensional-Arrays-Exercise/09-Problem.md

 A car can **pass** through a used parking spot.

-Your task is to calculate the distance travelled by each car to its parking spot.
+Your task is to calculate the distance traveled by each car to its parking spot.

 Example: A car enters the parking at row 1.
 It wants to go to cell 2, 2 so it moves through **exactly four** cells to reach its parking spot.